Want to Improve? I do.

 My butt is killing me.
 Right at the top where the hamstrings attach to the top of my pelvis.
 It’s one of the smaller muscles, right at the top of your rear, that helps you balance and control sideways movement of the legs.

 The muscle hurts because I don’t use it much and now I am.
-I like running which, obviously, is typically a forward-moving exercise.
+I like running which, obviously, is a forward-moving exercise.
 So I don’t use this muscle much compared to it’s larger and more famous partner the gluteus maximus.
-The maximus helps to pull my thigh upwards when I run.
+The maximus helps to pull my thigh downward when I run.
 I’m doing a new workout now with more lateral motion that puts this comparatively weaker muscle in play.
 So it’s sore.

 So have at it.
 Do something different.
 Put yourself in a weird place.
 Do something out of character.
 You’ll be better for it.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!